-nm [-cjnru][name]
+nm [ -cnru ] [ name ]

 Nm prints the symbol table from the output file of an assembler or loader run.
 Each symbol name is preceded by its value (blanks if undefined) and one of the letters U (undefined) A (absolute) T (text segment symbol), D (data segment symbol), B (bss segment symbol), or C (common symbol).
-Global symbols have their first character underlined.
-Normally, the output is sorted alphabetically and symbols consisting of a letter followed by one or more digits are not printed (that is, symbols which look like C internal symbols).
+If the symbol is local (non-external) the type letter is in lower case.
+The output is sorted alphabetically.